penguin0616/Cloudflare-DNS-Updater/README.md

 This Python script is used to update your DNS records on Cloudflare with your current public IPv4.
 I made it because I couldn't get DDclient to work.

+# Requirements
+Requests is all you need.
+As long as the version isn't super old, it'll probably work.

 # Usage

 ```python